leejoonli/code-every-day/log.md

 ## Thoughts

 Pretty much all review from what I already knew to it seems like a good sign.
 The things I need more refresher on is string manipulation, pointers, and other more advanced topics.
 Had a little trouble with using scanf() and fgets() which means I need more practice using those methods.

+# Day 182 (9/7/2022)

+## Pointers and codewars

+Did a refresher on pointers and did a codewars challenge.
+The challenge was to return a list of the input string but with a capitalized letter starting from the beginning of the string.

+## Thoughts

+Pointers seems confusing but it seems like a thing that you just get better at the more you're exposed to it.
+For the codewars challenge, just did a basic for loop and then had to look up how to capitalize the nth letter but also keep the original string so I found a solution on stack overflow.